jenkinsci/declarative-pipeline-migration-assistant-plugin/README.md

 - The plugin which uses the API to generate a Jenkinsfile based on a Freestyle project
 - The API (the base of extension points to convert different parts of a Freestyle project)

+You can find more documentation on the Cloudbees documentation site [http://cloudbees.com/r/declarative-pipeline-migration-assistant](http://cloudbees.com/r/declarative-pipeline-migration-assistant)

 ### The plugin
 For further details on using the plugin, please see Converting a Freestyle project to a Declarative Pipeline.